seanmcraig/seanmcraig.github.io/resources.md

   <a href="/resources.htm">Resources</a>
 </nav>

+I have collected a selection of my publicly-available materials on this page.
+In general, I make everything available through my <a href="https://github.com/seanmcraig">GitHub profile</a>.
+I post new, experimental, and fun code snippets on my <a href="https://gist.github.com/seanmcraig">GitHub Gist</a> page.

 #### Intro to R for Empirical Research

 I maintain a sequence of R lessons aimed at undegraduates in political science (and related fields) and based on materials I use in the classroom.
 Graduate students who are completely new to R may also find the resources useful.